Whirlpool

 Temperature Control or Airflow Problem

-Freezer too warm; compressor cycles on and off but cannot maintain set temperature
+Freezer is too warm; the compressor cycles on and off but cannot maintain the set temperature.

 Advertisements